AdobeDocs/experience-manager-cloud-service.en/help/assets/add-assets.md

 >[!NOTE]
 >
->External storage accounts may have different file / folder name rules than the Bulk Import tool.
-See [Handling filenames during bulk import](#filename-handling-bulkimport) for more details on disallowed / escaped names
+>External storage accounts may have different file/folder name rules than the Bulk Import tool.
+See [Handling filenames during bulk import](#filename-handling-bulkimport) for more details on disallowed/escaped names.

 ### Configure the Bulk Import tool {#configure-bulk-ingestor-tool}